-15. Plaintiff is an individual who suffered damages as a result of injuries resulting from Plaintiff's use and/or exposure to Ranitidine-Containing Drugs and is authorized to bring an action for the causes of actions alleged herein including, but not limited to, injuries and damages sustained by Plaintiffs, resulting from Plaintiffs' use and/or exposure to Ranitidine-Containing Drugs.
-Said injuries and damages sustained by Plaintiffs of the caused or substantially contributed to by the wrongful conduct of Defendants.

-16. The product warnings for Ranitidine-Containing Drugs in effect during the time period Plaintiff used and/or were exposed to Ranitidine-Containing Drugs were vague, incomplete or otherwise inadequate, both substantively and graphically, to alert consumers to the severe health risks associated with Ranitidine-Containing Drugs use and/or exposure.

-17. The Defendants, and each of them, inclusive, did not provide adequate warnings to consumers including Plaintiff and the general public about the increased risk of serious adverse events that are described herein.

-18. Had Plaintiff been adequately warned of the potential life-threatening side effects of the Ranitidine-Containing Drugs, Plaintiff would not have purchased, used, or been exposed to Ranitidine-Containing Drugs.
+- 14. Plaintiff is an individual who suffered damages as a result of injuries resulting from Plaintiff's use and/or exposure to Ranitidine-Containing Drugs and is authorized to bring an action for the causes of actions alleged herein including, but not limited to, injuries and damages sustained by Plaintiff, resulting from Plaintiff's use and/or exposure to Ranitidine-Containing Drugs.
+Said injuries and damages sustained by Plaintiff were factually and proximately caused and/or substantially contributed to by the wrongful conduct of Defendants. - 15.
+The product warnings for Ranitidine-Containing Drugs in effect during the time period Plaintiff used and/or were exposed to Ranitidine-Containing Drugs were vague, incomplete or otherwise inadequate, both substantively and graphically, to alert consumers to the severe health risks associated with Ranitidine-Containing Drugs use and/or exposure. - 16.
+The Defendants, and each of them, inclusive, did not provide adequate warnings to consumers including Plaintiff and the general public about the increased risk of serious adverse events that are described herein. - 17.
+Had Plaintiff been adequately warned of the potential life-threatening side effects of the Ranitidine-Containing Drugs, Plaintiff would not have purchased, used, or been exposed to Ranitidine-Containing Drugs.